hallard/EthTInfo/README.md

 <img src="https://github.com/hallard/EthTinfo/blob/main/pictures/EthTinfo-assembled.jpg" alt="Ethernet Teleinfo on Olimex ESP32 POE">

-This shield is to be combined with [Olimex ESP32 POE board](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware) to get French energy meter called Teleinfo (AKA TIC) and has the following features:
+This shield is to be combined with [Olimex ESP32 POE board](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware) to get French energy meter called Teleinfo (AKA TIC)

+It is mainly needed when your smartmeter his far from house and WiFi signal too weak and/or if you don't have power near your smartmeter to power Denky, WeMos Teleinfo or any other type of board.
+Having Ethernet near smart mater and you done with POE, Olimex board and this Shield.

+It has the following features:

 - Teleinfo Reader interface
 - Blue LED to see if Teleinfo signal is received